 Is This Real?

-In the YouTube video, we see two kittens watching a Tom and Jerry video (film) Cue Ball Cat from 1950.
-As I watched the kittens being thoroughly riveted, I realized the kittens 100% thought the action was real.
-The cat Tom and the mouse Jerry were actual animals.
+In the video, we see two kittens watching the 1950 Tom and Jerry Cue Ball Cat cartoon.
+As I watched the kittens being thoroughly riveted, I realized they 100% thought the action was real.
+Meaning the kittens believed Tom Cat and Jerry Mouse were actual animals.

-Humans also get fooled by optical illusions.
-For example, a magician making a rabbit disappear.
-The audience knows the action is a trick, but we are at a loss to explain what occurred.
-On rare occasions, we get convinced an optical illusion is real.
-In a previous blog, I confessed to believing a car disappeared:
+Humans are also fooled by optical illusions, such as a magician making a rabbit disappear.
+The difference is that the audience knows it is a trick, but we are at a loss to explain what occurred.
+And sometimes we get tricked by an optical illusion.
+Here is a floating globe on Amazon:

 You’re the best -Bill